-If you have an injury or medical condition it is important to speak to a doctor about whether you are safe to drive a car.
-You may need a medical certificate confirming your fitness to drive and your doctor may also recommend that your license be subject to conditions.
+If you have an injury or medical condition it is important to speak to a doctor about whether it is safe for you and others to drive a car.
+You may need a medical certificate confirming your fitness to drive.
+Your doctor may also recommend your licence be subject to conditions.

-Medical conditions that could effect someone's ability to drive safely include:
+Medical conditions that could affect someone's ability to drive safely include:

-- >> acquired brain injury
+- acquired brain injury.

-- >> cerebral palsy
+- cerebral palsy.

-- >> limb deficiency/amputation
+- spinal cord injury.

-- >> spinal cord injury
+- limb deficiency or amputation.